AriaCET/aria_website/wiki/server.md

 ## Installing

-The server is installed as a systemd service.
+The server can be installed as a systemd/init.d/upstart service.

     #!/bin/bash
     $ git clone git@github.com:AriaCET/aria-server.git
     $ git checkout release
-    $ ./install
+    $ ./install SYSTEMD   #for install as systemd service

 ## Dependencies
  - Python 2